elasticpath/html5-reference-storefront/documentation/introduction.md

 ![Cart Module](img/cartModule.png)

-Cart functionality such as checkout, item prices, item availability, lineitems, etc is provided by the modules' `cart.controller` and `cart.model`.
+Cart functionality such as checkout, item prices, item availability, lineitems, etc. is provided by the `cart.controller` and `cart.model`.
 While the view, the output representations of these features, is handled by the `cart.templates.html`, and the `cart.view.js`.
-The view is the framework, or regions, of the cart's view pieces will be located.
-The view's look and feel, i.e CSS Cart look and feel, the CSS presentation, is handled by the themes, which are described below.
+The HTML5 Storefront views only define the regions where the cart representation appears, while the cart's look and feel is defined through the Presentation Layer with a theme.

-**Why combine view and code (model, controller) into one module?**
+**Why combine view, model, controller into one module?**

 This makes the modules as self-contained as possible, minimizes the references required to other modules, and saves the JS developer from having to customize the
 Storefront's engine controller every time a module is added or changed.